 Replica of a bronze drum and an elephant bell have been made by a technician at the National Museum, and are displayed beside the drawing.
-A sketch map shows the location of Bukit Jati where this drum was found.
+A sketch map shows the location of Bukit Jati where

 A Map showing the location of Klang river, Bukit Jati and Bukit Kuda.